 Slip and Fall Accidents

-Slip and falls are the second leading cause of injuries in the United States.
+The second leading causes of injuries in the United States are slip and falls.

 A Property Owner’s Duty to Prevent Slip and Fall Accidents